ofirsharony/ofirsharony/README.md

 Making things happen.

-You can learn more about me here: https://linktr.ee/ofirsharony
+You can learn more about me at https://linktr.ee/ofirsharony

 <!--
 **ofirsharony/ofirsharony** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.